This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 A compost bin should be big enough to have a high oxygen concentration and small enough to retain heat.

-If a compost bin is too small, your compost pile will not get enough oxygen to decompose so that the decomposing rate will be slower.
+If a compost bin is too small, your compost pile will not get enough oxygen to decompose, so the decomposing rate will be slower.

 If your compost bin is too big, heat will be quickly dispersed.
-Composting is slower in the absence of heat because the bacteria that act on your pile require heat.
+Composting is slower without heat because the bacteria that act on your pile require heat.

 To balance the oxygen and heat requirement of a compost pile, your compost bin should be two times the size of your pile.
 How can you calculate how much compost pile you need?
 Learn the easy equation below.